-In my years of ministry here in D.C., and before that in the California State Capitol, I have often heard the following excuses surface regarding Bible study.
-Do any of the following thoughts come to mind as you ponder this subject?
+In my years of ministry in D.C. and before that in the California State Capitol, I have often heard the following excuses surface regarding Bible study:

 “Some people worship the Bible rather than Jesus.”

-B. “Right now in my life, fellowship is more important to me than studying the Bible.”
+“Right now in my life, fellowship is more important to me than studying the Bible.”

-C. “Studying doctrine can be divisive, so I’d rather just love Jesus.”
+“Studying doctrine can be divisive, so I’d rather just love Jesus.”

+Do any of the following thoughts come to mind as you ponder this subject?
 Notice I didn’t include “I just don’t have the time.”
 Elected leaders are all too smart to suggest this because both they and I know that time is a function of priorities—so to say that is to admit Bible study is not a priority.

 So, in this week’s study I will attempt to address each of these three excuses hoping to stir your mind in this regard.
 I will also explore some practical benefits from a habitual lifetime of study.
 As a result, you will gain a greater conviction to diligently study the Word of God and develop a habit for a lifetime!